jamie2210/C1_MS2_DCG/README.md

 ### Hangman

-1. Each time a key on the board selected an incorrect word 2 mistakes were added instead of one.
+1. Each time a key on the board selected an incorrect word two mistakes were added instead of one.
 The checkLetter function was called in both the keydown and keyup event listeners.
 By removing it in one fixed the issue.

 2. During testing when using some iPhones all the button styling was off.
 This is down to using default button stlying.
 To fix I added my own styling to match that of the chrome default.
 <details><summary>iPhone Default</summary>